 - Dynamic structured snippet extensions

-All of these can be viewed within the “automate ad extensions report”.
+All of these can be viewed by clicking ‘Automate extensions report’ in the drop-down menu.

 1) Sitelink extensions

-Sitelink ad extensions allow you to add underneath your advert that direct users to the most relevant landing page on your website.
-Here is an example of Acme using this feature.
+Sitelink ad extensions allow you to add extra content underneath your advert, which directs users to the most relevant landing page on your website.
+Here’s an example of ACME using this feature.

-This Adwords ad extension allow you to occupy more space on the first page of Google and increase the chance of your adverts being clicked on.
+This Adwords ad extension allows you to occupy more space on the first page of Google, increasing the chances of your advert being clicked on.

-You can also add two lines of description to your ad extensions to create what are known as expanded sitelink extensions.
-Here is an example of Nike using this feature.
+You can also add two lines of description within your ad extensions, creating what’s known as ‘expanded sitelink extensions’.
+Here’s an example of Nike using this feature.

-Expanded sitelink extensions will only show however in some searchers and are most commonly seen when users are searching for your brand.
+However, note that expanded sitelink extensions will only show in some searches, and are most commonly seen when users are searching for your brand.

 Sitelink extensions are very effective at increasing the likelihood that somebody will click on your advert.

-Data from Google suggest that sitelink extensions increase CTR by 20% for non branded searchers (where a user makes a search that does not contain the name of your brand) and CTR by up to 50% when users search for your brand.
+Data from Google suggest that sitelink extensions increase CTR by 20% for non-branded searchers (where a user makes a search that does not contain the name of your brand), and up to 50% when users search for your brand.

-Sitelink extensions take just a few minutes to setup to say they can increase CTR by as much as 50%.
+To reiterate – Sitelink extensions take just a few minutes to set up, and yet they can increase CTR by as much as 50%!

-You simply need to add a “link text” this is simply what you want the sitelink to say and the final URL which is the web address where users will be sent to if they click on your sitelink.
+To add a new sitelink, simply fill in your ‘Link text’ (what you want the hyperlinked sitelink to say), and the ‘Final URL’ (the web address you want users to be redirected to if they click on your sitelink).

-If you just want to run the on mobile you can select that as a device preference.
-Once you have done this add a description that will show alongside your ads in some searches (mainly branded searchers).
+If you just want to run these on mobile devices, you can select this as a device preference.

-As will all Adwords ad extensions you have several advanced settings such as scheduling, mobile URLs and ad parameters that you can use.
+As with all Adwords Ad Extensions, you have several advanced settings including scheduling, mobile URLs, and ad parameters which you can play with.